Dallas Construction Accident Lawyers

 OSHA regulations are not the only legal standards that landowners and contractors may be held in determining liability for a construction worker's injury.
 More often than not, landowners or general contractors have their own set of safety regulations to go by.
 Violation of these regulations may serve to support a claim following a construction accident.

-The Dallas injury attorneys at The Law Offices of W.T.
-Johnson are committed to developing the strongest possible case for your personal injury claim.
+The Dallas injury attorneys at The Law Office of WT Johnson are committed to developing the strongest possible case for your personal injury claim.
 To that end, we will use whatever tools and personnel we have at our disposal to find the information necessary to build your case.
 Often, insurance or construction companies will offer less than adequate compensation for an accident.
 We understand that in addition to medical bills, there may be other losses and damages associated with your claim.
 In many cases, clients are eligible to receive compensation from more than one source, depending on where liability and negligence falls.

 For many of us, our jobs are our lives.
 Without the money and benefits from our employment, our lives and the lives of our families would be put in danger.
 The construction accident lawyers at The Law Office of WT Johnson understand this and are ready to do what is necessary so that you receive the workers compensation necessary for your injuries and losses.

 Call us today for a free consultation.
 We are ready to discuss your construction accident personal injury claim today over the phone at (214) 231-0544 or via our online contact form.